rickymm/ai-immigration-chat/README.md

 ## TODO

+Must have:

+- [ ] Deploy to vercel
+- [ ] Add beautiful documentation here on README
+- [ ] Check missing todos

+Nice to have:

 - [ ] Voice input?
 Does Open AI/sdk accepts this?
 If not at least add a voice input but don't send audio file https://sdk.vercel.ai/docs/foundations/prompts#example-mp3-audio-file-from-buffer
-- [ ] Configure eslint and prettier
-- [ ] Add Github Actions to run tests, prettier and eslint
-- [ ] Add Github rules to only merge with PR
-- [ ] Deploy to vercel
-- [ ] Add beautiful documentation here on README
 - [ ] Receive `api-key` as parameter
 - [ ] Maybe play with having multiple agents (choosing them in the Settings page)
-- [ ] Check missing todos
-- [ ] Check/Fix colors on settings page

 ---